jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * objectClassName -- the string "rpki aspa"
 * handle -- a string representing the RIR-unique identifier of the ASPA registration
 * name -- a string representing an identifier assigned to the ASPA registration by the registration holder
-* autnum -- an unsigned 32-bit integer representing the autonomous system number [@!RFC5396] of the registration holder
+* autnum -- an unsigned 32-bit integer representing the autonomous system number of the registration holder ([@!I-D.ietf-sidrops-aspa-profile, section 3])
-* providerAutnum -- an unsigned 32-bit integer representing the autonomous system number [@!RFC5396] of the AS that is authorized as a provider
+* providerAutnum -- an unsigned 32-bit integer representing the autonomous system number of the AS that is authorized as a provider ([@!I-D.ietf-sidrops-aspa-profile, section 3])
-* notValidBefore -- a string that contains the time and date representing the not-valid-before date of the end-entity certificate for the ASPA
+* notValidBefore -- a string that contains the time and date representing the not-valid-before date of the end-entity certificate for the ASPA ([@!RFC6487, section 4])
-* notValidAfter -- a string that contains the time and date representing the not-valid-after date of the end-entity certificate for the ASPA
+* notValidAfter -- a string that contains the time and date representing the not-valid-after date of the end-entity certificate for the ASPA ([@!RFC6487, section 4])
-* autoRenewed -- a boolean indicating if the ASPA is auto-renewed or not
+* autoRenewed -- a boolean indicating if the registered ASPA is auto-renewed or not
-* status -- a string indicating the validation state of the ASPA
+* status -- a string indicating the validation state of the ASPA ([@!RFC6483])
 * events -- see [@!RFC9083, section 4.5]
 * links -- links ([@!RFC9083, section 4.2]) for "self", and "related" to autonomous system number and IRR objects
 * remarks -- see [@!RFC9083, section 4.3]